Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

 ## Elastic Transcoder
 * **Amazon Elastic Transcoder** - converts media files stored in S3 to formats required by consumer playback devices (phones, etc.)
-    * *Transcoding Pipeline* - a pipeline of operations performed to convert media forma  source bucket and store the converted file in a target bucket
+    * *Transcoding Pipeline* - a pipeline of operations performed to convert media format source bucket and store the converted file in a target bucket
     * benefits:
         * easy to use
         * highly scalable - large volumes and file sizes